Chapter 45:

 Every clock tower post clock told more than the time, a colored ring around the numbers indicated the state of food shortage or the lack thereof.

-In addition to that every clock functioned as signpost.
-Each with a unique symbols in respect to its place in the city plus the street name.
+In addition to that, every clock functioned as a signpost.
+Each with a unique symbol in respect to its place in the city plus the street name.

 Her hexagono beeped slightly, establishing a mini magnetic field with the clock to exchange information.